THE GRAD FACTOR

 The Grad Factor Grand Final was a wonderful occasion as we celebrated some of the very best entrepreneurial talent within UK Higher Education.
-Here are some pictures from the main event:
+Here are some pictures from the main event last year:

 Award Winners (L-R Front Row: DentaliQ, EuropeOnline, Digital Fineprint, Studentnucleus.com) with Judges (L-R: Cassandra Harris, Julie Baker, Cliff Prior, Peter Sage), Special Guest Ben Towers and Creator of The Grad Factor, Keith Chaplin-Mabbutt.

 Special Guest, Ben Towers (Voted by The Times as The Smartest Kid on the Planet 2015 at just 17 years old) – with the BBC cameras!

 The Grad Factor 2015 WINNERS:

 EuropeOnline (Main Left), DentaliQ (Top, with the Judges), Digital Fineprint, and Studentnucleus.com.